anly2/regex-parser/README.md

 # Regex Parser

-A simple but powerful Parser implementation using Java Regexs.
+A simple but powerful Parser implementation written in Java.

+Uses Java Regexs, combined with Lambdas and a pinch of Generics, to allow for easy definitions of grammars.

 ## Example usage